akbarq/LowOctane/README.md

 `Example: lowoctane.py 192.168.1.5`

 #Todo
-* add client requests to a log file or sqlite database.
+* Add client requests to a log file or sqlite database.
-* add support for more fucntion commands
+* Add support for more function commands.